gwmod/nlmod/docs/index.rst

 storing and manipulating data and `flopy <https://flopy.readthedocs.io>`_ is used for building and running groundwater models.

-We thank the following institutions for their contribution to the development of nlmod:
+We thank the following institutions for their contributions to the development of nlmod:

 .. image:: _static/logo_pwn.svg
   :width: 200